FYP-S4-34-32/Auto-Project-Assignment/Code/UserStories.md

 # List of our user stories

 Document Control: **Last updated @ 5/12/2022**

+**Note**: After updating contact info, have to logout and login again to see the updated contact info.

 ## Sprint 1 - 6 :
 - [x] As a Project Admin, I want to be able to login into the system